 Lookalike audiences also help extend your ad campaign's reach by focusing on only targeted people who are likely to be interested in your offer.

-Single image ads are the most widely used ad type for both Instagram and Facebook advertising.
-It comprises an image, ad copy, and a call-to-action button.
+Image ads are one of the most widely used ad types for both Instagram and Facebook advertising.
+It’s typically made of an image, ad copy, and a call-to-action button.

 Supported objectives: Reach, conversions, traffic, lead generation, app installs, post engagement, brand awareness, product catalog sales, store visits

-Video ads allow you to introduce your offer with a video or GIF.
-Their moving nature is more effective in catching up a user’s attention when they scroll through their Instagram feeds.
+Video ads allow you to introduce your offer with a video or vlog.
+Their moving nature is more effective in catching up a user's attention when they scroll through their Instagram feeds than other ad formats.

 If you have the time to create video content, you should 100% be testing video ads on Instagram.
 These are excellent to explain how your product works or share a fun and engaging message about your brand.